coilhq/mucoa/README.md

   * Opening balance of `100` units
   * `170` units received from B
   * `60` units sent to A
-* Total liquidity backed by collateral remains constant = `330` units (`110` units for each Participant).
+* Total liquidity backed by collateral remains constant = `330` units (`110` units for each of the 3 Participants).
-* Participant B can no longer clear payments because B's liquidity is exhausted.
+* Participant B can no longer clear payments because B's liquidity is exhausted *(CR balance of `0`)*.
 * The goal of settlement is to get liquidity back to what it was before clearing.

 ## Settlement
+The process of settlement is the process by which a debtor DFSP reimburses a creditor DFSP for the obligations that the debtor DFSP has incurred as a consequence of transfers.

-The purpose of the Settlement reservation is the instruction to reserve the transfer settlement for the Payer and Payee as collateral (_On the previously successful transfer_).
+The purpose of the Settlement reservation is the instruction to reserve the transfer settlement for the Payer and Payee as collateral *(On the previously successful transfer)*.
-The reservation restricts the Payer from any Funds-Out (_Withdraw of funds from Payer account_) operations.
+The reservation restricts the Payer from any Funds-Out *(Withdraw of funds from Payer account)* operations.
-An existing transfer between Payer and Payee has been completed successfully.
+An existing transfer between Payer and Payee has been completed successfully in order to settle.

-The settlement reservation may be performed on a per-transaction basis, or as a batch operation (immediate or deferred).
+The settlement reservation may be performed on a per-transaction basis, or as a batch operation *(immediate or deferred)*.

-### Accounts
+### Entities
+The following entities are present for participant settlement.
 * **Participant X Settlement Y** - Settlement from Payer (A) to Payee (C) debited
 * **Participant Liquidity** - Participant A,C liquidity is restored